slatedocs/slate/source/includes/_errors.md

 *Invalid API request formatting*

-When an invalid request is sent to the API, there is no visbile response.
+When an invalid request is sent to the API, there is no visible response.
 This will include mostly formatting errors.

 <aside class='success'>If using curl, adding a <code>-i</code> to a request shows header information.</aside>